stan-dev/design-docs/designs/0035-pre-model-gqs.md

 The motivation is to support three new key features for Stan:

+* Gibbs sampling discrete (or continuous) parameters
-* Cut-based reasoning for random quantities
+* Naive cut-based reasoning for random quantities
 * Multiple imputation of missing data
-* Gibbs sampling discrete parameters
+* Stochastic gradient descent optimization and MCMC

 # Guide-level explanation